viorik/ELSDc/README.md

 manuscript:

-  "Joint A Contrario Ellipse and Line Detection" by Viorica Patraucean, Pierre Gurdjos, and Rafael Grompone von Gioi.
+  "Joint A Contrario Ellipse and Line Detection" by V. Patraucean, P. Gurdjos, and R. Grompone von Gioi.

 Demo